geosolutions-it/charts/geoserver/latest/JDBCConfig_readme.md

 1. Install GS with plugins using our helm chart with following custom_values.yaml:

-Adjust the version in URL to match the GS version image that you use:
+(Adjust the version in URLs to match the GS version image that you use)

 ```yaml
 geoserver: